Is a motorcycle tracker a good idea when going on a long ADV trip?

 If somebody other than you moves your bike, an alarm on your phone goes off, and you get live GPS updates so you can go after the thieves and get your bike back.

-The tracker itself is quite small, so it’s easy to hide anywhere on your bike:
+The tracker itself is quite small, so it’s easy to hide anywhere on your bike and the device is IP65 waterproof:

 Granted, the tracker is mostly aimed at urban riders, as big cities usually have a bigger motorcycle theft problem than, say, small Andean villages or Mongolian steppe.